bbvch/Coronan/README.md

 ### IMPORTANT NOTE

-___[The About Corona Covid-19 API](https://about-corona.net/documentation) ist not available any longer.
-Therefore this application does not work properly anymore.
-An Alternative API must be looked for.___
+Co\[ro\]nan was written during the pandemic of the Corona Virus.
+The API (__[The About Corona Covid-19 API](https://about-corona.net/documentation) ist not available any longer) used for first version is no longer available.
+However an alternative was found.
+Unfortunately does not have the same data quality, but the application works again.

 </details>

 # Documentation for Co\[ro\]nan

 Co\[ro\]nan is an example C++20 Qt project using [conan](https://conan.io/) and [CMake](https://cmake.org/).
-It reads the current data of Corona (Covid-19) cases for a country from the [The About Corona Covid-19 API](https://about-corona.net/documentation).
+It reads the latest data of Corona (Covid-19) cases for a country from the [COVID-19 Statistics API](https://covid-api.com/).

-_The About Corona Covid-19_ provides statistics via REST API from The [World Health Organization Situation Reports](https://www.who.int/emergencies/diseases/novel-coronavirus-2019/situation-reports), [Johns Hopkins CSSE](https://coronavirus.jhu.edu/map.html), [The U.S. Department of Health & Human Services](https://www.hhs.gov/), [The National Health Commission of the People’s Republic of China](http://en.nhc.gov.cn/), [The European Centre for Disease Prevention and Control](https://www.ecdc.europa.eu/en), and [China CDC Weekly](http://weekly.chinacdc.cn/news/TrackingtheEpidemic.htm).
+_COVID-19 Statistics API_ provides statistics via REST API from The [Johns Hopkins CSSE](hhttps://github.com/CSSEGISandData/COVID-19),

 ![Screenshot of the qt application](docs/images/Screenshot-qt.png)